 How Solr index files ?
 What will happen when we run below command ?

-Once parser build document the analyzer examines the text of fields and generate tokens, generating tokens depends on what Tokenizer you have specified in schema.xml for particular text field
+Once parser build document the analyzer examines the text of fields and generate tokens, generating tokens depends on what Tokenizer you have specified in schema.xml for the particular text field

 The Apache Solr internally uses Lucene inverted index, most of the search engines uses inverted index data structure to achieve better performance, in the inverted index the search term’s will be having associated document id’s, in the below example once the user issues a query, it will search for the terms and the associated documents.
 It is the optimized way to get then fast search results from the search engine.